mino29/arch-i3/README.md

 signifiant bottom bezel, so this setup on my machine is pretty balanced visually as a whole.

-Here are my end golas for this polybar setup:
+Here are my end goals for this polybar setup:

 - Minimalistic
-- Functional
-- Practical
 - Productivity and efficiency focused

 I've these rules for myself: